Is All the Hype About Aromatherapy and Essential Oils True?

-In the United States, no laws exist governing the use of the term aromatherapy, so any manufacturer, even those that include synthetic ingredients, can slap the word aromatherapy onto their label.
+In the United States, no laws exist governing the use of the term aromatherapy, so any manufacturer, even those that include synthetic ingredients, can slap the word aromatherapy onto their product labels.
 And unfortunately, a number of companies do just that.
 Some even go so far as to hype unfounded claims.
 A majority of consumers mistakenly think that candles made using paraffin wax and fragrance oils (both emit toxins when burned) and a number of other toxic products that smell nice are suitable for aromatherapy.

-Some journalists, manufacturers and retailers even refer to aromatherapy as a "new discovery" thus giving the illusion that aromatherapy may be a new fad.
+Some journalists, manufacturers and retailers even refer to essential oils or aromatherapy as a "new discovery" thus giving the illusion that aromatherapy may be a new fad.
 Read the History of Aromatherapy to learn of its real origins.
 Journalists also routinely misrepresent the field of holistic aromatherapy and fill their fluff pieces with buzzwords like "cure."

 Below are a few common questions and answers that will help clarify what aromatherapy can and can't do.

-Can aromatherapy cure my major illness or psychological problem?
+Can essential oils or aromatherapy cure my major illness or psychological problem?

-If you expect that aromatherapy alone will cure a major illness or permanently "cure" "stress," you will likely be in for a disappointment.
-But if you develop a realistic mindset and expect that the safe, sensible use of essential oils may help with a physical condition, may help with symptoms, may effect your mood, or help alleviate or temporarily eliminate stress or other psychological factors, you should be delighted with the overall results that you experience by incorporating aromatherapy into your lifestyle.
+If you expect that the use of essential oils alone will cure a major illness or permanently "cure" "stress," you will likely be in for a disappointment.
+But if you develop a realistic mindset and expect that the safe, sensible use of essential oils may help with a physical condition, may help with symptoms, may effect your mood, or help alleviate or temporarily eliminate stress or other psychological factors, you should be delighted with the overall results that you experience by incorporating essential oils and aromatherapy into your lifestyle.
 For those that are newer in working with essential oils, your results will likely not be as effective as if you seek assistance from a qualified aromatherapist or practitioner with extensive experience working with essential oils.